Bayesian Solution Uncertainty Quantification for Differential Equations: Updating prior beliefs for fixed but unknown ODE solution

-and with marginal state mean, covariance, and derivative cross-covariances obtained by integration (see Appendix, Section \ref{sec:latentupdate}).
-We refer to this predictive probability measure as $\mu^1$, or the \textit{first update} of the algorithm.
-We will take $\mu^1$ to be the prior for the next update of the algorithm.
+Closed forms for means and covariances are obtained by integration (along with cross-covariances, Supplement D.1).
+We refer to this predictive probability measure as the \textit{first update} of the algorithm and use it as the prior for the next iteration of the algorithm.